Varieties of Democracy (V-Dem)

-V-Dem one of the world’s largest-ever social science data collection projects.
-A new and updated, open source version is released every year in April, with user-friendly analysis tools available on the project’s website.
+V-Dem is one of the world’s largest-ever social science data collection projects.
+Since 2014, the V-Dem Institute at the Department of Political Science has had formal responsibility for this collaboration.
+An updated, and open source version of the V-Dem dataset is released every year in March, with user-friendly analysis tools available on the project’s website.

 - More than 450 specific indicators

-- Over 50 different indices of democracy and human rights, civil society, legal system, etc.
+- Over 50 different indices on democracy and human rights, civil society, legal system, etc.

 V-Dem is an international, collaborative project involving:

-- 170 country coordinators • A steering committee comprising nine leading international researchers in the field of democracy.
+- A Steering Committee comprised of nine leading international researchers in the field of democracy